How to Setup a Raspberry Pi Samba Server

 public=no

-public” – If this is set to “no” the Pi will require a valid user to grant access to the shared folders.
+• public – If this is set to “no” the Pi will require a connection to have a valid user to access the Samba share.

 6. With the changes made to the file, you can now go ahead and save it by pressing CTRL + X then Y followed by ENTER.